Wodan58/Moy/doc/MOYimplJOY.md

 the type information, such as the joy-in-joy interpreter, but these parts can have the type information implemented in Joy instead of C. Likewise, multi-tasking and multi-precision arithmatic can be implemented in Joy.

+2018-07-15 - The new version is now feature complete.
+The old version is used to compile lsptst.joy.
+Compile with -c to get the new version; compile with -o to get the old version.